Header Logo

 Would you like to find out more?
 We have summarized the highlights from the area of mobility in a short explanatory video!

 Printed electronics in cockpits enable flexible touchscreens.
-For example, they can be integrated into curved surfaces opening up completely new perspectives for vehicle interior design.
+They can be integrated into curved surfaces giving complete freedom of design for vehicle interiors.
 The direct combination of design and electronic functionality through 3D-structural electronics or in-mold electronics facilitates particularly innovative human-machine-interfaces, at the same time reducing weight and the number of components required.
-Whereas, in the past, the time-consuming assembly of entire component groups was required, today it is sufficient to snap a single lightweight component into place.

 In other respects, too, restrictions in design, functionality and feel are virtually a thing of the past.
 This allows, for example, mechanical switches to be replaced by tactile buttons with haptic feedback.
 This in turn enables exciting day-night designs as well as seamless surfaces with a high-quality look and feel.